 Do you struggle to visit the dentist?
 Does the thought of sitting in a dental chair terrify you?
 There are a range of reasons why people fear the dentist and avoid visiting regularly.

 However, did you know that there are sedation options to allow you to relax and feel comfortable during your dental visit?

 What is sedation dentistry?

 Sedation dentistry is the administering of sedatives, either in the form of inhalable, oral or intravenous.
 The aim of the sedatives is to make anxious and fearful dental patients feel relaxed and comfortable in the dental chair.

 Nitrous oxide gas

 This gas is under complete control by the dentist.
 After the treatment once the flow of gas is stopped, it will wear off quickly and you will be able to drive yourself home after the procedure.

 Oral sedation is usually in the form of a pill and is taken around one hour prior to your treatment.
-Oral sedatives tend to make you drowsy, it is still a form of conscious sedation, meaning you will still be awake during the procedure.
+Although oral sedatives tend to make you drowsy, it is still a form of conscious sedation, meaning you will still be awake during the procedure.
 Some patients may fall asleep from oral sedation depending on the amount of sedative administered, but can be woken up easily.

 You must arrange for someone else to drive you home after oral sedation, you cannot drive yourself.

 Local anaesthetic is used to make the specific section of your body that is being treated on to be temporarily unable to feel sensation.
 This is used during procedures such as fillings, crown placement and root canals.

 The effects of local anaesthesia will last around two to four hours.

 IV sedation (twilight sedation)

 The intravenous (IV) sedation is administered through the vein and works very quickly.
 This form can have you from either almost unconscious or unconscious during the dental procedure, depending on the level of sedation being administered.